 Just some of the resident companies include:

 - Chicago Opera Theater, the young, fresh and critically-acclaimed theater company that offers first class productions of operatic repertoire and specializes in the greatest works of the 17th, 18th and 20th centuries.
-From Feburary 5 to March 15, catch their collaboration with the Chicago Jazz Orchestra as they present the Chicago premiere of Duke Ellington's only opera, Queenie Pie.

 - Chicago Children’s Choir, a multiracial, multicultural choral music education organization that serves more than 3,000 children through choirs in Chicago Public Schools, after-school programs and the Concert Choir